bioinformatics-centre/kaiju/README.md

 The first option is to use only completely assembled and annotated reference genomes from the RefSeq database in GenBank.
 This is the default behaviour of `makeDB.sh`.
 Additional to archaeal and bacterial genomes, `makeDB.sh` can also add viral genomes to the database by using the option `-v`.
-As of Feb 2015, this database contains ca. 15m protein sequences, which amounts to ca. 9GB memory required by Kaiju.
+As of April 2016, this database contains ca. 16.2m protein sequences, which amounts to ca. 10GB RAM required by Kaiju.

-By default, `makeDB` downloads and extracts 5 files in parallel.
+By default, `makeDB.sh` downloads and extracts 5 genomes from the NCBI FTP server in parallel.
 This number can be changed by modifying the appropriate variables at the beginning of the script.
 The program also uses 5 parallel threads for constructing the index, which can be changed by using the option `-t`.
 Note that a higher number of threads